DevExpress-Examples/maui-tab-view-get-started/CS/CreateTabItemsManually/Readme.md

 </dxn:TabView>
 ```

 Specify icon and text colors for tabs in the header panel.
-Use properties of the [TabView](http://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.TabView) object to specify the same colors for all tab items when they are not selected, and properties of [TabViewItem](http://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.TabViewItem) objects to set icon and text colors for individual tabs in the selected state:
+Use the **ItemHeaderIconColor** and **ItemHeaderTextColor** properties of the [TabView](http://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.TabView) object to specify the same colors for all tab items when they are not selected, and the **SelectedHeaderIconColor** and **SelectedHeaderTextColor** properties of [TabViewItem](http://docs.devexpress.com/MAUI/DevExpress.Maui.Navigation.TabViewItem) objects to set icon and text colors for individual tabs in the selected state:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"